Ella36/xcom2-custom-names/README.md

 Input names in names.txt (one name per line).
 The game limits names to 15 characters.
 The program will show you which names are invalid and require renaming

+Names that have special characters break. ó, ò, ê, ñ, ù, ç, ¿, ß

 Select the appropriate bin data for your pool numbers

 ⚠️The output .bin needs to loaded by the game as `Toms.bin` or `Dev.bin` as that is what it is originally exported as.